How do we collect information from you?

 - our use of your personal information is based on your consent.
 This basis will be used when you submit your CV to us for job opportunities.

-- our use of your personal information is necessary prior to entering into a contract with you (that is prior to offering you a role at Curve Digital)
+- our use of your personal information is necessary prior to entering into a contract with you

 - our use of your personal information is necessary for complying with our legal obligations.
 This basis might be for sending information to tax authorities, establishing your right to work and in some instances to protect health and safety and prevent discrimination